semaphore-protocol/website/versioned_docs/version-V2/technical-reference/circuits.md

 **Public outputs:**

--   `nullifierHash`: the hash of the identity nullifier and the external nullifier used to prevent double-signaling.
+-   `nullifierHash`: the hash of the identity nullifier and the external nullifier; used to prevent double-signaling.

 **Procedure:**